Compare travel insurance to Brazil

-- Cancellation cover, which pays out up to a certain amount if you need to cancel your holiday or cut it short due to an emergency
+Cancellation cover, which pays out up to a certain amount if you need to cancel your holiday or cut it short due to an emergency

-- Repatriation, which covers the cost of bringing you back to the UK
+Repatriation, which covers the cost of bringing you back to the UK

-- Baggage cover, which insures you in case your luggage is lost during your trip or any of your possessions are stolen.
-If you’re taking any particularly expensive items – such as jewellery – on your holiday, make sure they’ll be included in your insurance
+Baggage cover, which insures you in case your luggage is lost during your trip or any of your possessions are stolen.
+If you’re taking any particularly expensive items (e.g. jewellery) on your holiday, make sure they are included in your insurance

-- Gadget cover, which will help in case a possession such as a mobile phone or a GoPro is lost or stolen
+Gadget cover, which will help in case an expensive possession, such as a mobile phone or a GoPro, is lost or stolen

-- Passport cover, which protects you against extra expenses if your passport is lost or stolen while you’re abroad
+Passport cover, which protects you against extra expenses if your passport is lost or stolen while you’re abroad

 What won’t be covered in my Brazil travel insurance?

-- If you have a pre-existing medical condition, or you’ve had one in the past for which you’ve received advice or treatment, you may be charged a higher premium.
-If this is the case, it may help to take out a special policy for pre-existing conditions
+If you suffer from a medical condition, or you’ve had one in the past for which you’ve received advice or treatment, you may be charged a higher premium.
+If this is the case, it may help to take out a special travel policy for pre-existing conditions.

-- You may not be covered for incidents related to civil unrest, war or terrorism, so exercise caution
+You may not be covered for incidents related to civil unrest, war, or terrorism, so exercise caution.

-- If you suffer an accident or injury that can be linked to you drinking too much or using illegal drugs, insurers are likely to refuse your claim
+If you suffer an accident or injury that can be linked to you drinking too much or using illegal drugs, insurers are likely to refuse your claim.

 When should my Brazil travel insurance policy start from?

-When you choose an insurance policy, make sure you’re covered from the day you book your trip, not the day you actually leave.
+When you choose an insurance policy, make sure you’re covered from the day you book your trip, and not the day you actually leave.
 That way, you’ll be covered in case you need to cancel your holiday before you set off.

 Health and vaccinations